zrthstr/fromQEMUtoTCP/v1-hello-os/info.md

 * load next stage from disk
 * transfers controll to next stage
 * next stage could possible allready be the final kernel..
-* at some point we switch from RealMode ot ProtecedMode
+* at some point we switch from RealMode ot ProtectedMode

 ### low level plan